pranju20/Cartoonify-an-Image/README.md

 # Cartoonify-an-Image
- Build a python application that will transform an image into its cartoon using OpenCV.
+ Built a python application that will transform an image into its cartoon using OpenCV.